CMed01/portfolio-milestone-3/README.md

      <br>

-3. __Co-ordinate guess__
+3. __Coordinate guess__
     <br>
-    After the user enters two numbers as per the displayed instructions, the relevent square is revealed.
+    After the user enters two numbers as per the displayed instructions, the relavent square is revealed.
     <br>
     The terminal is cleared.
     <br>
     If a mine is present, a "M" is printed in the grid and the mine counter is reduced by 1
     <br>
     If a mine is not present, a numerical number is printed in the grid and the attempt counter is reduced by 1.
-This number represents the number of mines in the adjacent grid spaces, further adding clues to the wherabouts of the remaining mines.
+This number represents the number of mines in the adjacent grid spaces, further adding clues to the whereabouts of the remaining mines.
     <br>
-    The user can conitnue to enter co-ordinates until all the mines are found or all attempts have been used.
+    The user can continue to enter coordinates until all the mines are found or all attempts have been used.

     <details close>
-    <summary>Co-ordinate entry </summary>
+    <summary>Coordinate entry </summary>
     <br>

     ![user-input](./readme-assets/user-input-one.png)